Danielkim002/2048-With-Ai/README.md

 wayside.
 After graduating the university I transfered to, I now have more time to pick up and finish this project.

 The NN in this project will be trained off of the NEAT protocol using the neat-python extention.
-There will be 16 input neurons(this is the game board) And there will be 4 output neurons(with all the possible moves we could do up, down, left, right)
+There will be 16 input neurons(this is the game board), and 4 output neurons(these will decide the NN move)

 Fitness calculation used: